nhunghoang/dev_agentp/README.md

 ___
 ___
 ### Quick-start Example
-Here's example code that tests out all the features of AGENT-P. This code is available as a script (`neurogen/quickstart_example.py`) and will run from within the `neurogen` directory.
-This code uses the data provided in `neurogen/test_data`.
+Here's example code that tests out all the features of AGENT-P. This code is available as a script (`example/run_example.py`) and will run from within the `dev_agentp` directory.
+This code uses the data provided in `example/example_data`.
 ```
 from Project import Project
 from TWAS import SummaryTWAS, GenotypeTWAS